Staying Safe and Well

 Well-being is important to us in order to be successful learners.
 At Wrington we encourage happy, healthy children who understand the things we can do to be safe and to thrive.
 We hope that good well-being habits developed in the early years will promote life-long health and well-being.

-Our organic gardens are currently being recreated following the installation of the new classroom and we hope that they will provide some of the ingredients for next year’s Harvest lunch!
-We value having such opportunities to grow our own vegetables ably supported by one of our governors and other generous parents.
+Our organic gardens were relocated following the installation of the Y3 classroom and we hope that they will continue to provide some of the ingredients for next year’s Harvest lunch!
+We value having such opportunities to grow our own vegetables ably supported by one of our teachers and other generous members of the community.
 We have an African ‘Keyhole’ garden following the visit from a Ugandan farmer who helped us to learn about the challenges and opportunities of farming in Uganda.
 Our curriculum is enriched through our strong links with two local ‘Farm link’ farms where children learn the important food journey from the seed to the plate in a real life context.

 Sport flourishes at our school!
-Class teachers enjoy teaching Physical Education with their classes and we employ a secondary specialist to work alongside individual members of staff at intervals during the year to teach different activities.
-The school is always eager to take part in local and regional competitive sport and we have enjoyed great success over the last year in cross country, football, rugby and tennis.
-Perhaps we have greatest pride in being awarded the ‘Fair Play’ award for both our Key Stage 1 and 2 teams at a competition last year.
+Class teachers enjoy teaching Physical Education with their classes; we employ sports coaches as part of the Legacy project from the Olympics to work alongside members of staff at intervals during the year for CPD to develop and enhance their PE teaching skills.
+The school is always eager to take part in local and regional competitive sport, led by our enthusiastic PE lead, Ms Matthews, and we have enjoyed great success over the last year in cross country, football, and dodgeball, even getting in to the national finals!
+Sports values are fundamental to participation in PE.
+Perhaps our greatest achievement was being awarded the ‘Fair Play’ award at the Tag Rugby National Finals.
+The trophy may be our smallest but it is still a great source of pride!

 Many of our staff have a keen interest in sport and participate in local teams.
-Many children opt for additional sport after school: we have a number of sports clubs run by both external providers (e.g. Football, tag rugby) as well as by our talented internal staff (e.g. football, netball).
-Creative physical activity achieves similar success through participation in dance festivals and performances.
+Many children opt for additional sport after school: we have a number of sports clubs run by both external providers (e.g. Football, Multi-Skills) as well as by our talented internal staff (e.g. netball).
+Creative physical activity achieves similar success through participation in dance festivals and performances and we enjoy collaborating with Churchill Academy (secondary school with Performing Arts specialism) for specialist dance teaching in preparation for our participation in a dance festival at Weston Playhouse.

 At our celebration service, the Head Teacher presents certificates and awards from activities that have taken place outside school (e.g. Horse riding, swimming) as well as internal school awards; activity and success within and outside the school day is encouraged.